Emergency Shelter Sites FAQ

-Five public webinars were held to provide additional information and answer public questions and concerns.
-A recording of all five webinars is available on this page as well as on the County’s Facebook page and YouTube channel in English and Spanish.
+Six public webinars were held to provide additional information and answer public questions and concerns.
+A recording of all Six webinars is available on this page as well as on the County’s Facebook page and YouTube channel in English and Spanish.

 On This Page

 A top priority of the Board of Supervisors is to provide a long-term solution for the unsheltered population throughout the county, including those currently camping on the Joe Rodota Trail.
 This requires not just shelter but other supportive services such as food, security, employment training, housing readiness, and mental and behavioral health services.
 Additionally, in a 2019 decision (Martin v.
 Boise), the U.S. Court of Appeals for the Ninth Circuit ruled that local governments cannot enforce laws prohibiting camping on public property unless there are alternative locations on public property where individuals are lawfully allowed to sleep, the individuals have been offered adequate shelter, or the individuals otherwise have the means to acquire shelter.

 Currently, there are not enough interim housing units available to offer to every unsheltered person camped along the Joe Rodota Trail.
 This is the impetus for creating one or more emergency shelter sites on county-owned property.

 The County of Sonoma, service providers, housing developers, and Sonoma County cities have completed and are working on several projects that add to the region’s inventory of interim and permanent supportive housing.
 These include, but are not limited to: